-I am a Research Associate in the Landscape Ecology group at the Department of Geography at The Pennsylvania State University.
-I conduct research on ecosystem dynamics in space and time by integrating field measurements, laboratory experiments, satellite observations, and simulation modeling.
-My work integrates observations and process models in a probabilistic framework to improve our understanding of changes in ecosystem structure and function in response to environmental and anthropogenic disturbances.
-My work focuses on incorporating uncertainty and spatial patterns created by disturbance in landscape modeling to improve prediction of ecosystem response to changing climate and land use.
+We study ecosystem dynamics in space and time by integrating field measurements, laboratory experiments, satellite observations, and simulation modeling.
+Our work focuses on incorporating uncertainty and spatial patterns created by disturbance in landscape modeling to improve prediction of ecosystem response to disturbance (natural and anthropogenic) and global change.

 Naithani K.J., Baldwin D.C., Gaines K.P., Lin H. & Eissenstat D.M.
 (2013) Spatial distribution of tree species governs the spatio-temporal interaction of leaf area index and soil moisture across a forested landscape.
 PLoS ONE 8(3): e58704

 Two Ph.D. positions are available in the Naithani Lab, starting Fall 2015/Spring 2016.
 The successful candidates will develop their Ph.D. projects combining field and modeling approaches to explore the spatio-temporal dynamics of biogeochemical cycling in terrestrial ecosystems.
 The Ph.D. position will be embedded in the research theme of the Naithani Lab but the focus of their chosen project is flexible.